OWASP/owasp.github.io/pages/supporters/packages.md

 OWASP's updated Corporate Supporter packages now contain more benefits than ever.
 Updated benefits include Corporate Supporter logos for your website, registration discounts, early access to our events, and more.
 There's a package with affordable prices for all, including steep discounts for emerging or developing economies and startups.
 Corporate Supporter packages are valid for 365 days beginning the date payment is received.

+## Be a part of our journey.
+Your contribution creates opportunities.
-## Become a Corporate Supporter Today
+Become a Corporate Supporter Today

 To learn more, please [Contact Us](mailto:kelly.santalucia@owasp.com) today!